kranzky/insoluble/folly.md

 "Bag some answers, sir?"
 The disembodied voice asked, its tone reminiscent of brass instruments playing in the distance.
 I looked around, trying to pinpoint the source of the sound, but the morphing shapes and patterns of the room only served to disorient me further.
 Suddenly, I felt the presence of something ancient and powerful, a force that seemed connected to the mysterious manuscript and the story of Jesus written in blood.
 I couldn't help but think of Julie, the local girl who had disappeared near the valley, and wonder if her fate was somehow intertwined with the cryptic messages and enigmatic designs that surrounded me.
 As I stood there, rooted to the patterned porcelain tiles that formed the ever-shifting floor beneath my feet, I knew that I had to find the truth – not only for Julie's sake, but for my own sanity as well.

-As I walked towards the voice, a mix of fear, curiosity, and temptation filled me.
-"Who's there?"
-I asked, my voice echoing through the room and sending chills down my spine.
-I couldn't help but recognize that it sounded eerily like Julie's voice.
-"Do you remember Julie?" the voice asked, as if reading my thoughts.

 The sound of a toilet hissed in the background, performing its silenced offices as I stood there, puzzled.
 I noticed a wheeled wooden cubicle that seemed to have been pulled away from the office area.

 "Julie, is that you?"
 I asked, staring and speaking louder.
 "If you're decent, come out from behind that wooden cubicle.
 I won't flash a light or anything, but we need to talk.
 Do you want a drink or something?"